 - Encapsulation: Hiding the private details of a class from other objects.

 - Polymorphism: Using a common behavior/operation in different forms for different inputs.

 A class is a blueprint of an object.
 It contains all the details of an object, and the object is an instance of a class.
-When a class has defined, the description of the object is defined, which means no memory or storage is allocated.
+When a class has been defined, the description of the object is defined, which means no memory or storage is allocated.

-How does Python make working so easy? / Why do we need it?
+How does Python make Working so easy? / Why do we need it?

 The reason why it makes working so easy is because of its simple syntax and readability of code.
 Unlike other programming languages like C, it has much readable and concise syntax, making it easy for beginners to master the concepts and reach an advanced level.
 For example, even if you want to print your name, you have to write around 7 lines of code in C#, but with python, that can be done in one line only, making a huge difference and giving an advantage over other languages.